 You may programmatically connect to a Jump Item directly from your systems management or ticketing tool.
 If your search results in only one Jump Item, the session will start immediately.
 If multiple Jump Items are returned, select one of the Jump Items listed in the selection window and click OK.

-Note: For details about scripting, see Representative Console Scripting and Client Scripting API.
+For more information about scripting, please see Representative Console Scripting and Client Scripting API.

 If a Jump Policy enforces a schedule for this Jump Item, an attempt to access the Jump Item outside of its permitted schedule prevents the Jump.
 A prompt informs you of the policy restrictions and provides the date and time when this Jump Item is next available for access.